bingch-hou/bingch-hou.github.io/_pages/publications.md

 [J5] Bingchang Hou, Dong Wang, Tongtong Yan, Zhike Peng, A Comparison of Machine Health Indicators based on the Impulsiveness of Vibration Signals.
 Acoustics Australia (2021).
 (Invited paper).

-Research Topic 2: New methods to quantify and extract impulsive signal components
+Research Topic 2: Sparsity measures and new adavanced signal processing methods
 -----
 Related works are under review.

+A new signal processing method tailored for impulsive signal analysis is proposed and owns very good performance.
+The new method has been demonstrated to be useful in machinery fault diagnosis, ECG signal analysis, and EMAT signal analysis.
+If you have need in analyzing impulsive or pulse-like signals, you can contact me via Email.

-Research Topic 3: Data-driven interpretable optimized weights for machinery condition mmonitoring
+Research Topic 3: Sparsity-measure-inspired data-driven interpretable optimized weights for machinery condition mmonitoring
 -----
 [J1] Bingchang Hou, Dong Wang, Jinzhen Kong, Jie Liu, Zhike Peng, Kwok-Leung Tsui, Understanding Importance of Positive and Negative Signs of Optimized Weights Used in the Sum of Weighted Normalized Fourier Spectrum/Envelope Spectrum for Machine Condition Monitoring.
 2022, Mechanical Systems and Signal Processing. （重要理论证明研究）